viadee/c8-kubeflow-outbound-connector/README.md

 # Kubeflow Connector

 A custom Camunda 8 outbound connector to communicate with the [Kubeflow](https://www.kubeflow.org/) API.
-It supports standalone as well as multi-suer setup and version 1 and 2 of the Kubeflow API.
+It supports the multi-user setup with profiles and namespaces as well as version 1 and 2 of the Kubeflow Pipeline API.
 It currently supports the functions mentioned below in the [API section](#api-section).

 # Build and Run